docker-archive/dcus-hol-2016/docker-datacenter/README.md

 ## <a name="test-user-access"></a>Test User Access

 In this task you will complete the following steps:

 - Test permission labels
 - Test container access from the web UI
 - Test container access from the command line
 - Test admin access form the command line
 - Test default permissions

-## Pre-requisites

-- Completed Task 1

-## Step 1 - Test permission labels
+### Test permission labels

 Docker UCP uses labels to implement permissions and access control.
 In the previous lab (Task 1) you deployed the "nginx1" container with the "view" label.
 You also assigned the Engineering team "View Only" access to all resources tagged with the "view" label.
 In this step you will log back in to UCP as "johnfull" and verify that you only have view access to the "nginx1" container.

 - Logout of UCP and log back in as user **johnfull**
 - Click on the **Containers** link in the left pane.

-  Confirm that you can only see the "nginx1" container (with the "view" label).
+- Confirm that you can only see the "nginx1" container (with the "view" label).
 The other containers that you deployed with no labels will not be visible.
 - Click the controls button to the right of the container (three dots) and attempt to **Stop** the container.
 The action will fail and you will see an error message like the one shown below.

 ![](images/stop_error.png)

 - Click on the container to view its details.
 - Scroll down to the **Labels** section and verify the presence of the **view** label.

 ![](images/view_label.png)

 - Click the **Containers** link in the left pane.
 - Click the **+ Deploy Container** button to deploy a new container with the following basic options.

 ![](images/ubuntu_deploy.png)